Imagen dinámica

 At this stage, you’ll need to make important decisions:

-• Very fine lines may be lost or become blurred, so consider thickening or eliminating them.
+• Very thin lines may be lost or become blurred, so consider thickening or removing them.

 • Small details will probably have to be omitted.